 "I am much at a loss to conceive what part of my conduct could have given encouragement to an address which to me seems big with the greatest mischiefs that can befall my Country" he concluded incredulously.
-Washingon continued,"If I am not deceived in the knowledge of myself, you could not have found a person to whom your schemes are more disagreeable."1
+Washingon continued, "If I am not deceived in the knowledge of myself, you could not have found a person to whom your schemes are more disagreeable."

-Neither then with the Nephites or in early US history did those who strove for liberty think it better to have a king when each man could fight together for every person be the king of his (or queen of her) own liberty.
+Neither then with the Nephites nor in early US history did those who strove for liberty think it better to have a king when each man could fight together for every person to be the king of his (or queen of her) own liberty.

-- Acts of Captain Moroni: Rise of Liberty - Freedom
+- Acts of Captain Moroni: United We Stand!

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.